Interview Date: November 30, 2017

 ARENSTEIN: They could work on the farm.

-STANZIONE: They -- I’m not sure they’re up to that.
+STANZIONE: I’m not sure they’re up for that.

 ARENSTEIN: When they get older.

 ARENSTEIN: All right.
 You know, I hesitate to mention, because I know you’re a modest guy, but there are so many awards here.
 Is there one that stands out for you?
 I know there’s a Vanguard, there’s the Cable TV Pioneers, the Cable Hall of Fame...any of them stand out in particular for you as particularly significant?

 STANZIONE: Well, there are a couple.
 I mean, the Hall of Fame was a highlight for me.
 There are only about 100 people that have achieved the Hall of Fame designation -- just over 100.
 And to be one of 100 people in an industry like this that has been given that honor is just unbelievable.
 It’s a night I’ll never forget.
 The whole family was there and we enjoyed that a lot.
 Because the kids never really knew what I did.
 You know, they would always say, “What do you do, Dad?”
 I said, “Well, I go to meetings, I get on airplanes, and that sort of thing.”
 But they got to meet a number of the people in the industry that I deal with, and that was an honor.
 And also, I guess one other I’d like to point out is my university honored me a couple years ago with being designated as a member of the Thomas Green Clemson Engineering Society, which is something that is one of the highest honors of the Clemson School of Engineering.
 As I said, I’m not much of an engineer.
 But that was a big honor.
 And a really neat thing about it was that my brother Dan, who’s a couple years older than I, had been honored with that same designation a few years before I was.
 And we’re the only brothers that have ever achieved that.
 So I’m very proud of him, and -- gosh, I should have mentioned him along the way as one of the people that’s had a great influence on me.